DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "And the reason is...
 Defeating Vanessa in Urza and forcing demons to leave you alone.
-And now achieving a ceasefire agreement with the foreign gods.
+And now achieving a ceasefire agreement with the sidhes.
 You do not want to lose your momentum here?"

 "That's right.
 However..."